 The process to submit a claim online is simple: login to the Member Portal with your username and password.
 Once inside the portal, under the Secure Forms tab, select “Submit A Claim.”
 Follow the screen prompts to upload your PDF claim documents.
 You have the option to include questions or comments, or to send your claim to a specific Health Benefits Officer.
 Please ensure your name and member ID number appear on the claim.

-If you are serving overseas, note that using State Department mail (Pouch Mail) will significantly delay your claim’s processing.
+If you are serving overseas, note that using State Department mail (Pouch Mail) will delay your claim’s processing significantly.

 Visit the FSBP provider search page.
 Enter your search terms and click “Search.”
 Choose the appropriate network option: either the “Foreign Service Benefit Plan - Aetna Choice POS II”; or the “NetCare-Guam.”